 - Artists should set up their easel about 3 feet from a window with a fan at work level, pulling solvent vapors away from their face.
 Ventilation is necessary only while the solvent is evaporating from the canvas, not during the drying process when the oil paint is oxidizing.

 - Techniques such as turpentine washes will require a lot of ventilation because they result in the evaporation of large amounts of solvents in a short period of time.
-Acrylic paint can be substituted for underpainting.
+Use acrylic paint as a substitute for underpainting.

 - Wear neoprene gloves while cleaning brushes with mineral spirits or turpentine.

-- Paint can be removed from your hands with baby oil, and then soap and water.
+- Remove paint from your hands with baby oil, and then soap and water.

-- Wax should be only heated to the minimum temperature needed for proper flow of the paint.
+- Heat wax to the minimum temperature needed for proper flow of the paint.
 Do not heat with an open flame or hot plate with exposed element.

 - During pregnancy and nursing, switch to water-based paints to avoid exposure to solvents.